 4. Grey shrimp Croquettes

 This sea-food is also one of the classic Belgium food specialties.
 It’s a crispy delicacy, usually made from scratch in most seafood restaurants.
 It’s crispy from outside and molten and oozing from the inside.
-It makes for a perfect snack and is also amongst Belgium favourite food.
+It makes for a perfect snack and is also amongst famous food in Belgium.

 Where to try: Les Petits Oignons